-The interest rate from July 1, 2015 - June 30, 2016 is 6.84 percent.
+The interest rate in effect from July 1, 2016 to June 30, 2017 is 6.31 percent.
 New rates are announced each June for the following award year starting on July 1.
 Students are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note(s).
 Berkeley College encourages students entering the School of Graduate Studies to participate in a loan entrance interview.
 Students will be required to complete an exit interview upon leaving the College.